Motorcycle crash in North York sends woman to trauma centre

 The rider was rushed to a trauma centre with serious injuries, police said.
 Her injuries are non-life-threatening, paramedics told CP24.

-The northbound exit to Wilson Heights Boulevard is closed for an investigation.
+The northbound exit to Wilson Heights Boulevard was closed for an investigation, but has since reopened.

 COLLISION:— Toronto Police Operations (@TPSOperations) July 21, 2025